-Following years of research and treatment into spinal injures, the RNOH opened one of the first of its kind, Spinal Injuries Unit.
+Following years of research and treatment into spinal injuries, the RNOH opened one of the first of its kind, Spinal Injuries Unit.
 The London Spinal Unit was officially opened by HRH the Princess of Wales in 1984.

 In this new millennium, patients continue to benefit from a team of highly specialised consultants, many of whom are nationally and internationally recognised for their expertise and experience.
 Consultants are supported in their work by nurses, therapists and other specialist clinical staff, who are trained under our experts in their fields of orthopaedic care.

 Today, the RNOH is acknowledged as a leading centre of excellence offering a unique range of neuro-musculoskeletal services ranging from the most acute spinal injury or complex bone tumour to orthopaedic medicine and specialist rehabilitation for back pain suffers.